nat-n/poethepoet/README.rst

 ☐ support different task executors such as specifying a non-poetry venv, or working with pipenv,

-☐ support extending poe with custom task or executor types as plugins
+☐ support third party task or executor types as plugins

-☐ add adapter to use poe as a poetry plugin
+☐ maybe provide poe as a poetry plugin

-☐ maybe support plumbum based tasks (for better cross-platform shell scripting)
+☐ maybe support plumbum based tasks

-☐ maybe factor tasks and executors out into a separate library so they can be integrated into other projects

 Licence
 =======